 ABOUT THE ACT BRANCH

-2021 ACT BRANCH MEMBERS
+2022 ACT BRANCH MEMBERS

 HOW WE OPERATE

-To join the NSW Branch as an elected Committee Member, you must be a registered Member of AALA.
-We encourage you to attend the NSW Branch meetings and participate in our work before applying to be a Committee Member.
-We are an intersectional Branch and enjoy a diversity of voices, backgrounds and experiences and encourage all students and practitioners to join the NSW Branch as a Committee Member.
+To join the ACT Branch Committee, you must be a registered Member of AALA.
+We encourage you to attend the ACT Branch events and participate in our work before applying to be a Committee Member.
+We are an intersectional Branch and enjoy a diversity of voices, backgrounds and experiences and encourage all students and practitioners to join the ACT Branch Committee.

 WORK WITH US

 The ACT Branch is new and growing!
 We always welcome new Members and ideas.
 If you have a particular interest, such as representing students, government or delving into a particular area such as advocacy, please contact our Committee at firstname.lastname@example.org and we would love to hear from you.